themeblvd/frontstreet/README.md

 #### Full Default JavaScript Build

-If you're looking to just include the full Front Street distributed JavaScript into your bundle, that's the the NPM package's main file.
+If you're looking to just include the full Front Street distributed JavaScript into your bundle, that's the NPM package's main file.

 ```javascript
 import 'frontstreet';